DikshaAcharya/Skull_King_Game_Analysis/README.md

 ### Scoring
 - If a player’s bid matches the number of wins:

-  They score 20 points per bid
-  Plus a bonus point in case of:
+  They score 20 points per bid plus a bonus point in case of:

       - Winning a bid with the Mermaid over Skull King = 50 points
       - Catching the pirates with the Skull King = 30 points per pirate